intro2r/intro2r/unit3/labs.md

 ---

 # Unit 3.
-Statistics and Grouped Data: Labs
+Analyzing Grouped Data: Labs

 These labs test and build on the material presented in the SWIRL lessons.